kehantan/labbook/docs/protease_assay/product_std.rst

 **Results**

-* Graph can be plotted using GraphPad Prism.
+* Graph can be plotted using GraphPad Prism or Excel.
 * The graph plotted should be linear.
 * Use simple linear regression model to fit the line of best fit into the data points.